markxp/codelab-build-pwa-polymer2/README.md

 Polymer 2 has many syntax differences to Polymer 1 here, which covers [simple observer, complex observer(computed property)](https://www.polymer-project.org/2.0/docs/devguide/observers), [fire custom event](https://www.polymer-project.org/2.0/docs/devguide/events#custom-events)

+It is a mistake ignoring the 'setup-toolbar' event at show-app.html element at step 5.
+We fixed it and notice the logic changed.
+It should not listen to paper-icon-button on-click event, but changing the functionality it should do when 'setup-toolbar' event happens.